zarthur/CSCC-Android-Mobile-Applications-Notes/week_01/readme.md

 Next, choose an application name, a domain name, and a project location.
 Android Studio will use the domain name to create the appropriate package name.

-For our first application, we'll be creating the same GeoQuiz app as is presented in the *Android Programming* book.
+For our first application, we'll be creating an app that is similar to the *GeoQuiz* app presented in the *Android Programming* book.
+Our app will be *TriviaQuiz*.

 ![New Project](images/studio-new-2.png)